 Treatment for OCD

-At times, a provider may also recommend psychiatric medication in combination with therapy to manage symptoms.
+At times, a provider may also recommend medication for OCD in combination with therapy to manage symptoms.
 Obsessive thoughts can produce high distress, which some individuals may choose to manage with medication.
 Although ERP has been found to be the most effective treatment in research so far, other treatment approaches can also be implemented, such as acceptance and commitment therapy (ACT), mindfulness-based CBT, and EMDR.

 Treatment options for OCD include: